LuboKar/car-passion-network/README.md

 Some features that could be added in the future:
 - **Groups and Events**: Users can create and join car-related groups and events.
-- **User Search**: Search for users by name.
-- **Settings**: Enhanced user settings for personalization and account management.
-- **Comment Editing and Deletion**: Allow users to edit or delete their comments.
-- **Profile Image Upload**: Users can upload and update their profile images.
 - **Notifications**: Notifications for user interactions and updates.
-- **Add Friend System**: Users can send and manage friend requests.

 This version emphasizes that the list is a starting point and may grow as you continue to develop the project.